Bringing the Global Mindset to family

 - Willing to learn and able to expand further.

-- See yourself as part of the world
+- See himself or herself as part of the world

 - Aware that the choice is just one among many